Published by Balzer + Bray on June 11th, 2013

-A gifted illusionist, Anna assists her mother, the renowned medium Marguerite Van Housen, in her stage shows and seances, easily navigating the underground world of magicians and mentalists in 1920s New York.
-For Anna, the illegitimate daughter of Harry Houdini – or so Marguerite claims – handcuffs and sleight-of-hand illusions have never been much of a challenge.
-The real trick is keeping her own gifts secret from her mother: because while Marguerite’s power may be a sham, Anna possesses a true ability to sense people’s feelings and foretell the future.
+A gifted illusionist, Anna assists her mother, the renowned medium Marguerite Van Housen, in her stage show and séances, easily navigating the underground world of magicians, mediums, and mentalists in 1920’s New York.
+As the illegitimate daughter of Harry Houdini—or so Marguerite claims—sleight of hand illusions have never been a challenge for Anna.
+The real trick is keeping her own gifts secret from her opportunistic mother.
+Because while Marguerite’s own powers may be a sham, Anna possesses a true ability to sense people’s feelings and foretell the future.

-From Teri Brown comes a world bursting with magic, with romance, with the temptations of Jazz Age New York — and the story of a girl about to become the mistress of her own destiny.
+From Teri Brown comes a world bursting with magic, with romance, and the temptations of Jazz Age New York—and the story of a girl about to become the mistress of her own destiny.

 I don’t read a lot of historical fiction.
 Though I am trying to read more and widen my literature horizons, there are a lot of time periods that simple don’t interest me.
 I really wish that wasn’t the case, but such is me.
 And every time I do try to read in a time period that bores me, it never ends well.
 At any rate, the 1920s is one decade I feel good about.
 I will try to get my hands on any book set in that era.